MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/step-3-populate-the-fields-list-box.md

 mtps_version: v=office.15
 ---

-# Step 3: Populate the Fields List Box
+# Step 3: Populate the Fields list box

 **Applies to**: Access 2013, Office 2013

-## Step 3: Populate the Fields List Box

 **To populate the Fields list box**